| My first impression of the Carver's Policy Governance® model was the

 cannot feel freer, people cannot become healthier, people cannot

+become more autonomous.
 Let us hope we can wake up from the nightmares caused by this

 Machiavellian plot of our incompetent leaders, throw away this